mathminx/Note-Taker/README.md

 # Note Taker 11

-This application ccan be used to write and save notes.
-It uses an Express.js back end to save and retrieve note data from a JSON file.
+This application enables a user to write and save notes in order to keep track of tasks to be competed.
+It uses an Express.js back end to save and retrieve note data to and from a JSON file.
+The user can also delete notes once they are no longer needed.
 The entire application is deployed via Heroku.

 ![image](https://user-images.githubusercontent.com/122234007/229907492-73e948e3-45d1-4f8c-8e2c-07c5d801cd6d.png)